 A common practice is offering free delivery for orders with a certain value.
 This also often results in higher average cart value, as customers are eager to spend more if they know their purchases will be delivered to them for free.

-10. Bigger loyalty credit
+10. Give away more loyalty credit

 Did you know that acquiring a new customer is 5 to 25 times more expensive than selling to an existing one?
-For the very same reason, most businesses walk an extra mile to keep their customers coming back.
+For the very same reason, most businesses walk the extra mile to keep their customers coming back.
 One of the ways to achieve that is by creating a customer loyalty program.

 Get your store ready for 4th of July